ivancardozo11/SyncChimp/README.md

 * Helmet:
 A middleware that provides security features for Express.
 It will be used to add headers and prevent common web vulnerabilities, such as XSS and CSRF.

-* Mysql2:
-A MySQL client for Node.js.
-It will be used to connect to and interact with the MySQL database used in this project.

-* TypeORM:
-An ORM that enables developers to interact with databases using an object-oriented approach.
-It will be used to write database queries and manage the schema of the MySQL database used in this project.

 ## To run development mode